We couldn't do this without your talent!!!

 Wicked Blues Band was formed in 2012 by Jason Simonds.
 After a two year run of gigging, the original band dissolved at the end of 2014.
 Jason spent most of 2015 working on songwriting and has phoenixed the Wicked Band with new members and many new original songs.
 Wicked will be recording their gig at Rick's Cafe and they invite as many as can fit in the room to share the experience with them.

-With jc, it’s all about hot tunes with strong vocals-no filler added.The Steady Rollers cover a lot of roots music territory: urban and country blues, smooth blues, rough blues, blues that tells a story.
-Throw in some swing, R&B and soul and that’s a recipe that's all hopped up served up just for you.
-And if you think we’re foolin’, you’re gonna get a schoolin’!
-Along with jc (Jeff Christiansen) on vocal and guitar are: "Rockin" Ronda Dale, vocals and percussion, Bruce "Wailin'" Couillard on sax, "Low-Down Al" Obler on bass and the Fabulous Dave Ellis on drums.
-The Steady Rollers stay on the job until the job is done!
+With jc, it’s all about hot tunes with strong vocals-no filler added.The ACES cover a lot of roots music territory: , smooth blues, rough blues, blues that tells a story, along with swing and R&B. That's a full house and if you think we’re foolin’, you gonna get yo'self a schoolin’!
+For the 2019 Maine Blues Festival, along with jc (Jeff Christiansen), the ACES are a high-stakes cast of characters: Jeff Davison, drums and vocals; 'Lunchpail' Jere DeWaters, harmonica and vocal; Chris Velletri, sax and vocals and holding down the bottom, Krister Rollins on bass.
+The ACES stay on the job until the job is done!

 The JLD Project5 plays a collaboration of originals that range from old-school blues to 70's blues/rock and features a great range of vocals and cool grooves.
 Band members include Tom Dube, electric guitar and vocals; Pete Ladd, acoustic guitar and vocals; David Hodgkins, bass; Mike Hall, acoustic guitar; and Dennis Buzzell on drums.